Early Deadline: March 1st, 2017 – $50/entry

 Robert De Niro Stars in Script Pipeline Contest-Winning Script

-The Script Pipeline contest-winning screenplay Shrapnel was turned into the 2013 film Killing Season, starring Robert De Niro and John Travolta.
-Corsan and Millennium Films produced the action/thriller.
+The Script Pipeline contest-winning screenplay Shrapnel was turned into the film Killing Season, starring Robert De Niro and John Travolta.
+Corsan and Millennium Films produced the action/thriller, which rehashed the original plot during development.
+It was released in 2013.

 – View more news in the Success Stories section above –